 What is nasoalveolar molding (NAM)?

-NAM is used mainly for children with large clefts, and has revolutionized cleft repair.
+NAM is used mainly for children with large or wide clefts, and has greatly changed cleft repair.

-In the past, fixing a large cleft required multiple surgeries between birth and age 18, putting the child at risk for psychological and social adjustment problems.
+In the past, a child with a large cleft needed many surgeries between birth and age 18, putting the child at risk for psychological and social challenges.

-The first procedure pulled the lip together, a second improved the position of the lip, another two would be for the nose, then another — often including a bone graft — would close the palate, and so on.
+The first surgery pulled the lip together, the second improved the position of the lip, 2 more would shape the nose, then another — often including a bone graft — would close the palate, and so on.

-With nasoalveolar molding, the orthodontist and surgeon can improve a large cleft in the months before surgery.
-This helps the surgeon get a better shape of the nose and a thinner scar in only one surgery.
+With NAM, a Seattle Children’s orthodontist can reduce a large cleft in the months before surgery.
+A smaller cleft means less tension when the surgeon closes the cleft.
+This helps the surgeon get a thinner lip scar and better nose shape in only 1 surgery.

-A better result in the first surgery means fewer surgeries later in childhood.
+A better result with the first surgery means fewer surgeries later in childhood.